How To Avoid Self-Diagnosis

 High Frequency: The Connection Between Everyday Noise and Long-Term Hearing Loss

 We’ve known for a long time that excessively loud noise can damage the human ear.
-During the 19th century, workers…
+Noise-induced hearing loss has trickled over from the workplace

 Funding the Cancer War